-Guest blog post by Stephen Smotherman from Full-Time FBA blog
+Guest post by Stephen Smotherman from Full-Time FBA blog

 It happens probably more often than you think.
 A customer requests a refund from Amazon but never actually returns the refunded item.
-Amazon is supposed to automatically reimburse you once 45 days has past, but sometimes Amazon “forgets”.
+Amazon is supposed to automatically reimburse you once 45 days have passed, but sometimes Amazon “forgets”.

 Of course, Amazon doesn’t really forget, but for some reason, these reimbursements are not done 100% of the time.
 When this happens, it’s up to you to contact Amazon and remind them that they owe you a reimbursement.

 When Amazon refunds your customer, Seller Support will send you an email with the subject line “Refund initiated for order.”
 I always move these emails to a dedicated folder in my email system.